 I have to admit that I'd been guilty of trying to be supermom and running on six hours or less of sleep a night.
-A study from the Emory University School of Medicine in Atlanta found that short sleep durations and poor sleep quality are associated with higher levels of inflammation markers.
-In fact, individuals who reported six or fewer hours of sleep had the highest levels of inflammatory hormones and changes in blood vessel function.
+I had to remind myself that short sleep durations and poor sleep quality are associated with higher levels of inflammation markers.
+I started making time for sleep and made getting eight hours a night—every night—a priority.
+Some days, I even allow for a bit more.

 Until I started to finally feel better, I didn’t even realize how inflamed I really was.
 Overall, I found that focusing on anti-inflammatory herbs and foods really helped me de-stress to heal from chronic inflammation.
 I hope my story helps you in your own wellness journey, too.